Marine Data Buoys

 occasionally be encountered.

-east across the Ohio Valley and reach the mid Atlantic coast
+over the eastern Ohio Valley and mid Atlantic Coast through

-feet building to 6 to 9 feet occasionally to 12 feet Wednesday.
+Waves building to 4 to 6 feet occasionally to 8 feet Friday.

 Experimental modernized open lake forecast is available online at